karenibowman/15418-Recitation-Vector-Addition/README.md

 ## Usage

+Run the following command to compile the sequential example

+`nvcc add-seq.cu -o add_cuda_seq`

+This command to execute

+`./add_cuda_seq`

-Run the following command to compile
+Run the following command to compile the parallel example

-`nvcc add.cu -o add_cuda`
+`nvcc add-par.cu -o add_cuda`

 This command to execute